manwar/perlweeklychallenge-club/challenge-165/james-smith/README.md

 ##
 ## As we have a scaling between the x+y values and the size of the image - we need to adjust the size of dots/width of lines
 ## by multiplying these all by a scale factor
+##
+## We add a transform round everything to flip the direction of the points to the usual low to high rather than high to low
+## ( y-axis -ve values are above +ve values )
+##
+## This and the scaling allows us to plot points with the "correct" value but at the same time scale the image to the
+## appropriate image size...

 sub render_svg {
   my( $ps, $ls, $config          ) = @_;